normso/reddit_place/README.md

 ```bash
 python auth.py
 ```
-3. Fill the data.json with pixels data in the pixels key (Refer to Color palate section for color names available).Put as many as pixel
+3. Fill the data.json with pixels data in the pixels key (Refer to Color palatte section for color names available).Put as many as pixel
     For example:-
     ```json
     "pixels":[